curvegrid/go-ethereum-wiki/Swarm---Channels.md

 - `host`: eth host name registered (or to register) with NameReg
 - `channelName`: back and forth tracker,
 - `auth`: devp2p cryptohandshake public key(s)
-- `start`: root key of initial state of the stream
+- `first`: root key of initial state of the stream
 - `previous`: previous state of stream
 - `next`: next state of stream